EdemGold/Nutshell-Machine-Learning/Machine-Learning-Repositories/ml-repositories.md

 - [Deep Learning Mindmap / Cheatsheet](https://github.com/dformoso/deeplearning-mindmap) - A mindmap summarising Deep Learning concepts.
 - [Python Machine Learning Jupyter Notebooks ](https://github.com/tirthajyoti/Machine-Learning-with-Python) - Practice and tutorial-style notebooks covering wide variety of machine learning techniques.
 - [Machine Learning Roadmap](https://github.com/mrdbourke/machine-learning-roadmap) - A roadmap connecting many of the most important concepts in machine learning, how to learn them and what tools to use to perform them.
-- [papers and literature on ML/DL/RL/AI](https://github.com/tirthajyoti/Papers-Literature-ML-DL-RL-AI) - Highly cited and useful papers related to machine learning, deep learning, AI, game theory, reinforcement learning.
+- [Papers and literature on ML/DL/RL/AI](https://github.com/tirthajyoti/Papers-Literature-ML-DL-RL-AI) - Highly cited and useful papers related to machine learning, deep learning, AI, game theory, reinforcement learning.
 - [Zero to Mastery Deep Learning with TensorFlow](https://github.com/mrdbourke/tensorflow-deep-learning) - All course materials for the Zero to Mastery Deep Learning with TensorFlow course.
 - [All course materials for the Zero to Mastery Machine Learning and Data Science course.](https://github.com/mrdbourke/zero-to-mastery-ml) - Zero to Mastery Machine Learning.
 - [Deep Learning with Python ](https://github.com/tirthajyoti/Deep-learning-with-Python) - Deep learning codes and projects using Python.